 - i-a.
 If there is no program currently running; select OTHER FUNCTIONS from the main screen on the autosampler. - i-b.
-If a program is already running, you will need to stop the program by hitting the 🔯 (stop) button.
+If a program is already running, you will need to stop the program by hitting the local (stop) button.
 This will push the program into a manual pause.
 Toggle to GRAB SAMPLE from the paused screen.
-Once GRAB SAMPLE is selected, skip down to step iii below. - When collection has been completed, be sure to select RESUME PROGRAM.
+Once GRAB SAMPLE is selected, skip down to step iii below. - a.
+When collection has been completed, be sure to select RESUME PROGRAM.

-- From OTHER FUNCTIONS → MANUAL FUNCTIONS → GRAB ii.
-SAMPLE. - Grab an extra one gallon sample bottle, and disconnect the iii. pump tube from the bulkhead fitting.
-Place the tube over the one gallon bottle. - The screen will prompt you to enter a sample volume (in iv. milliliters).
-Enter a number between 1500-2000 ml and press the (enter) button. - The sampler will purge the suction line before a sample is collected.
-The display will read "PUMPING sample is being collected, and will purge again upon completion. - Once the sample is collected, reconnect the pump tube to the vi. bulkhead fitting. - Prepare and label the needed MVTL sample bottles.
-Two MVTL bottles will be needed for each sample. - 1 liter (unpreserved) - b.
-500 ml (preserved, H2SO4) - viii.
+- ii.
+From OTHER FUNCTIONS → MANUAL FUNCTIONS → GRAB SAMPLE. - iii.
+Grab an extra one gallon sample bottle, and disconnect the pump tube from the bulkhead fitting.
+Place the tube over the one gallon bottle. - iv.
+The screen will prompt you to enter a sample volume (in milliliters).
+Enter a number between 1500-2000 ml and press the (enter) button. - v.
+The sampler will purge the suction line before a sample is collected.
+The display will read "PUMPING_____ml" when the sample is being collected, and will purge again upon completion. - vi.
+Once the sample is collected, reconnect the pump tube to the bulkhead fitting. - vii.
+Prepare and label the needed MVTL sample bottles.
+Two MVTL bottles will be needed for each sample. - a.
+1 liter (unpreserved) - b.
+500 ml (preserved, H_2SO_4) - viii.
 Screw the lid tightly onto the one gallon sample bottle.
-Aggressively shake the bottle for 30 seconds to agitate the sample. - Upon shaking, immediately pour the representative sample into the 500ml and 1L MVTL bottles. - Once the grab sample has been collected, immediately place the Χ. labeled bottle into a cooler, on ice. - The used one gallon sample bottle must be properly sanitized before it is used again.
+Aggressively shake the bottle for 30 seconds to agitate the sample. - ix.
+Upon shaking, immediately pour the representative sample into the 500ml and 1L MVTL bottles. - x.
+Once the grab sample has been collected, immediately place the labeled bottle into a cooler, on ice. - xi.
+The used one gallon sample bottle must be properly sanitized before it is used again.
 Refer to Section 2.2 for the bottle washing procedure.